 Being injured on the job is very common in Atlanta, Georgia.
 Workers in all types of employment can be injured in workplace accidents.
 In some cases, a worker may develop an illness because of their work conditions.

-At Hasner Law, our Atlanta medical benefits lawyers fight to ensure that workers receive the medical treatment they need after a workplace accident.
+At Hasner Law PC, our Atlanta medical benefits lawyers fight to ensure that workers receive the medical treatment they need after a workplace accident.
 With over 80 years of combined experience, our Atlanta workers’ compensation lawyers can help you with all legal issues related to workers’ compensation, health care law, and the Affordable Care Act.

 Legal issues related to workplace accidents require the assistance of an experienced Atlanta workers’ compensation attorney.
 Our Atlanta personal injury attorneys assist clients with insurance claims and appeals.
 We have extensive experience with issues related to medical benefits.

-The lawyers of Hasner Law have fought diligently to protect the rights of injured workers and accident victims for almost 25 years.
+The lawyers of Hasner Law PC have fought diligently to protect the rights of injured workers and accident victims for almost 25 years.
 We fight to get you the maximum compensation available for your case.
 Our legal team pursues all available benefits, including medical benefits.